 • • • •

-So, there are a number of things related to souls which need to be kept in mind.
+So, first there are a number of things related to souls which we need to keep in mind.

 Such entities we are given to understand are NOT common, and are not merely very Dark magic, but are an abominable perversion of both magic and nature, in fact, tantamount to blasphemy.

-Not altogether unrelated to this, throughout this entire series J.K.
-Rowling has repeatedly rubbed everybody’s noses in the existence of a poltergeist; an entity believed by paranormal researchers to be generated as a manifestation of the psychic disturbance produced by turbulent human emotions — without ever having existed as an actual, living human being, and consequently, although it must be classified as a spirit, it is not actually a ghost.
-It is not established that a poltergeist actually possesses a soul.
+Not altogether unrelated to this; throughout this entire series J.K.
+Rowling has repeatedly rubbed everybody’s noses in the existence of a poltergeist, an entity believed by paranormal researchers to be generated as a manifestation of the psychic disturbance produced by turbulent human emotions — without ever having existed as an actual, living human being, and consequently, although it must be classified as a spirit, it is not actually a ghost.
+It is not established that a poltergeist actually possesses an individual soul.
 Which, upon consideration, seems unlikely.

 It was also stated outright in PoA that a wizard’s body will not immediately die without a soul.
 The dysfunctional condition of those who have been administered the Dementor’s Kiss is due to the fact that their souls have allegedly been eaten.
 And, consequently, no longer exist in the physical world.